AzureCR/notation-ado-task/docs/sign-images-pipeline.md

 ## Create a pipeline and use Notation task

-> [!NOTE]
-> The example assumes that the default branch is `main`.
-If it's not, please follow the [guide](https://learn.microsoft.com/azure/devops/repos/git/change-default-branch?view=azure-devops#temporary-mirroring) to update the default branch.

 Create an Azure pipeline for your git repository as follows:

 - Navigate to the project in your AOD organization.